Nayantha/Nayantha/README.md

 - 👋 Hi, I’m @Nayantha
 - 👀 I’m interested in ...
+Data Science, AI, Web application development, Business Analytics.
 - 🌱 I’m currently learning ...
 Software Engineering at University of Kelaniya Sri Lanka
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any project that the team is friendly and fun to work with lo tecnology restrictions if can talk and settle.
-- 📫 How to reach me ... mail me.
+- 📫 How to reach me ...nayanthayasiru@gmail.com mail me.

 <!---
 Nayantha/Nayantha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.